 Following notification, an induction is held to recognize all the newly selected members.
 Once inducted, new members are required to maintain the same level of performance (or better) in all five criteria that led to their selection.
 This obligation includes regular attendance at chapter meetings held during the school year, and participation in the chapter service project(s).
-Students or parents who have questions regarding the selection process or membership obligations can contact the chapter adviser, Sonia Spoto in the Upper School Building office or by phone at (813)874-2402.
+Students or parents who have questions regarding the selection process or membership obligations can contact the chapter adviser, Jack McLoughlin in the Upper School Building by phone at (813)874-2402 or email (jmcloughlin@trinitysfc.com).